 But I have not found more information on the history behind the name.

-Moeraki Boulder Myth
+Moeraki Boulders Myth

-Maori legend tells that the boulders are remains of calabashes (kumaras and eel baskets) that washed ashore and were turned into stones after the legendary canoe, the Araiteuru was wrecked nearby.
+Maori legend tells that the boulders are remains of calabashes (kumaras and eel baskets) that washed ashore and were turned into stones after the legendary canoe, the Araiteuru, was wrecked nearby.

-Moeraki Boulder facts
+Moeraki Boulders facts